automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Deltadromeus.md

 # Deltadromeus
-## Description: An unusually speedy theropod of the middle Cretaceous.
+## An unusually speedy theropod of the middle Cretaceous.